djoto/fpga_labs_sp23/lab4/README.md

 Fill in the necessary logic in `lab4/src/register_file.v` to implement your Register file.
 A testbench code has been provided for you: `lab4/sim/register_file_tb.v` (please read the testbench code to understand what is being tested, and add your own tests if you see fit).

-Once you pass the simulation, use `lab4/src/z1top_register_file.v` as the top-level module to generate a bitstream to test your register file on the PYNQ.
+Once you pass the simulation, `make program` to test your register file on the PYNQ.
+The module `lab4/src/z1top_register_file.v` is instantiated in the top module.
 The circuit allows you to specify a location of the register file to store/load data.
 You will use the buttons to provide input location or data, and observe the results with the LEDs.
 Read the code carefully to understand how to use the buttons and switches to run it and what to expect.
 If you are unsure or spot any issues, please do not hesitate to talk to a TA.

 If your register file implementation works on the board, good work!
 Note down the resource utilization in terms of LUTs and FFs (If you forget where to find the resource utilization report, check Lab 1).
 Next, modify your Register File implementation `lab4/src/register_file.v` to use the `ASYNC_RAM` module from `EECS151.v`, and run the tool again to produce a bitstream to test it on your board (make sure you pass the simulation first!).
 Also record the resource utilization in this case.